 Furthermore, numerous researchers have pointed to our careless use of this non-renewable resource2.
 Simply put, every time we go about filling balloons with helium to create that outdoor party vibe and then release them into the atmosphere, we squander some of our precious helium supply.

 Is helium flammable?
-The short answer is no, helium is a non-flammable inert gas.
-So, whereas it may be safe from fire other difficulties present themselves.
+The short answer is no. Helium is a non-flammable inert gas.
+So, whereas it may be safe from fire, other difficulties present themselves.

 Some reports have suggested that we’ll run out of helium in 20-30 years, and the worst of it is not that we’ll no longer be able to enjoy blue and white balloons disappearing into the sky as a symbol of calm or peace.
 Instead, for all of those balloon releases, we reduce the available supply for more critical healthcare applications.

 Recent research has attempted to verify some balloon makers’ claims that their biodegradable balloons do, in fact, compost and degrade naturally in the environment to nothing.
 After 16 weeks in an industrial compost heap, the biodegradable balloons they tested emerged totally unscathed1.
+In fact, the balloons retained their size and shape, barely breaking at all.

 Thus far, no so-called biodegradable balloons of any type have demonstrated truly biodegradable qualities.